giovannellilab/ena-submission/README.md

 ```
 ### Associating Metadata Objects with Sequence files

--   STEP 5) Register Objects: this step is:
+-   STEP 5) Register Objects:
-	*NOTE* this step allow the use to choose the registration type via: [-x, --registration_type]
+*NOTE* this step allow the user to choose:
+- the registration type via: [-x, --registration_type] allowing to choose between a TEST partition for cehcking the results of your submisison
+AND permanent submission, where your experiment_aliases and run_aliases are registered and assoicated to an internal ID, further mapped to the right sample in STEP1) without possibility to change.

 ```bash
 python s05_register_object.py -h
 usage: Register objects [-h] [-i METADATA_PATH] [-t TEMPLATE_DIR] [-e EXPERIMENT_TYPES] [-u USER_PASSWORD] [-s {1,2}] [-x {y,yes,n,no,null}]